Skip to content

 Audit — every fact carries who wrote it, when, with which tags.
 Queryable.

-Mem0 / Zep / Letta mem7
+Mem0 / Zep / Letta flux7-memory

-Scope Single agent, single user Multi-agent, multi-role
+Scope Single agent Multi-agent, multi-role

-Human decisions Not modeled First-class facts (tags, agent, timestamps)
+Human decisions Not modeled First-class facts

 Provenance None Agent + timestamp on every fact